-Oxford Dictionaries allows you to search Oxford University Press's English dictionary and bilingual dictionaries in French, German, Italian, Spanish, Russian and Chinese.
+Oxford Dictionaries allows you to search Oxford University Press's English dictionary and bilingual dictionaries in French, German, Italian, Spanish and Russian.
 The dictionaries can be searched or browsed, phonetic symbols are explained, and references can be emailed or exported to bibliographical software.
 Other features include audible pronunciation, grammatical notes, guides to cultural events of each country, and hints for writing in a variety of situations and formats.

 This site provides access to dictionaries created by the Royal Academy of Spain: one of everyday Spanish (DRAE), one of historical language (DHLE), one for schools, one for grammar and another for spelling.
 It also includes a link to their database, links to other resources, academic news, and current research.

 CAIRN Journals This link opens in a new window